 East Rutherford, New Jersey

-Home of the New York Giants AND New York Jets
+Home of the New York Giants & New York Jets

 Fun fact: It's the most expensive stadium in the history of the world and the only NFL stadium to house two teams.

-Metlife, like its predecessor Giants Stadium, is known for its swirling winds and oft-frigid conditions that make life hell for kickers and quarterbacks visiting New York.
+MetLife, like its predecessor Giants Stadium, is known for its swirling winds and oft-frigid conditions that make life hell for kickers and quarterbacks visiting New York.
 The stadium gives off New York vibes that match the view of the Manhattan skyline.
 Yes, it’s painfully bougie -- the box seats are some of the priciest and lavish in the entire league.
 And yet the crowds (particularly at Jets games) can be downright “you talkin’ to me?”
 If you’re rocking a Pats or Eagles jersey, expect to see a few birds flipped your way.
-Here, hedge fund managers and construction workers come together to hate on a common target, and it doesn’t get much more New York than that. -- Wil Fulton, Thrillist staff writer
+Here, hedge-fund managers and construction workers come together to hate on a common target, and it doesn’t get much more New York than that. -- Wil Fulton

 Home of the Detroit Lions